umbraco/UmbracoDocs/13/umbraco-deploy/deployment-workflow/import-with-migrations.md

   - The settings config and styles are migrated to a single element type (even though each setting can define whether it's supported for rows and/or cells) and used on the blocks that are allowed.
   - Block groups are added for Layout and Content and used on the corresponding block types.
 - `GridPropertyTypeMigratorBase` - migrates the property data from the `GridValue` into the `BlockValue` (using the `Umbraco.BlockGrid` layout):
-  - The related data type is retrieved to get the configured blocks.
+  - The related Data Type is retrieved to get the configured blocks.
   - All grid control values are first migrated into their content blocks.
   - Settings config and styles for 'grid cells' are stored on the area within a row, but areas in the Block Grid can't have settings, so this is migrated into the first migrated grid control content block instead.
   - If a layout block can be found for the row configuration name, all grid controls are wrapped into that block.